deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Oh face it, she does."
 Amir asserted.
 "And why not, he's a specimen!
 But she's spending time with *you."*

 Julian scowled, but Lewis just looked pleased and smiled, giving him a defiant stare.
-"Oh… yeah!
+"Oh... yeah!
 So she is," he agreed.

 "Guess she's settling for second best."
 Julian growled.